HazelCunuder/notes/dev-front/week-5.md/day-18.md

 - Encapsulate behavior: Keep related data together within the object.
 - Provide an interface: Define how you interact with the object.
 - Reusability: Once methode is defined, all instances can use that method.

+### Getters - Setters

+Getters and Setters are special types of methods used to control access to an object's properties.
+They are an example of encapsulation (which we'll cover next).

+- Getter (Accessor Method): A getter is a method used to retrieve (get) the value of a property.
+It often provides a read-only view of a property or performs some calculation before returning a value.
+It's like asking the house for its address.

+- Setter (Mutator Method): A setter is a method used to modify (set) the value of a property.
+Setters often include logic to validate the new value before assigning it, ensuring data integrity.
+It's like telling the house to repaint(newColor).